madeofpendletonwool/PinePods/completed_todos.md

 - [x] People Table with background jobs to update people found in podcasts
 - [x] Subscribe to people
 - [] Add loading spinner when adding podcast via people page
-- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
+- [x] People page dropdowns on podcasts and episodes
 - [] Stop issues with timeouts on occation with mobile apps
 - [] Make virtual lines work for saved queue, downloads, local downloads, and history
 - [] Finalize virtual lines so it works like home on episode layout